DylanPDao/c0323-code-solutions/react-jsx/react-jsx-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What is JSX?
+  javascript XML file

-- How does React use JSX to render components?
+- How does React use JSX to render components? write html in javascript file then returns it when called

 ## Notes